-DCYF evaluated outcomes for all 3,278 applicable reports of abuse or neglect received during the Reporting Period, and the statistical validity of those results did not need to be calculated.
-PCG's case review of 100 screened-in reports (representing 3.1 percent of the statewide universe) is concordant with DCYF's findings with a margin of error of ±9.9 percent at a 95 percent confidence interval.
+DCYF evaluated outcomes for all 3,723 applicable reports of abuse or neglect received during the Reporting Period, and the statistical validity of those results did not need to be calculated.
+PCG's case review of 100 screened-in reports (representing 2.7 percent of the statewide universe) is concordant with DCYF's findings with a margin of error of ±9.9 percent at a 95 percent confidence interval.
 As described in the "Monitoring Team Sample Size Recommendations" section, the number of cases reviewed were insufficient to ensure the three percent margin of error recommended by the Data Validator.

-Based on the size of the statewide universe of CPS reports screened in during the first Reporting Period (3,278 reports), the Monitoring Team recommends increasing the number of cases reviewed by PCG from 100 cases per Reporting Period to 440 cases in order to ensure a 99 percent chance of identifying any errors in the statewide outcomes, assuming those errors occur in one percent of cases.
+Based on the size of the statewide universe of CPS reports screened in during the second Reporting Period (3,723 reports), the Monitoring Team recommends increasing the number of cases reviewed by PCG from 100 cases per Reporting Period to 443 cases in order to ensure a 99 percent chance of identifying any errors in the statewide outcomes, assuming those errors occur in one percent of cases.

-Since DCYF's performance on this measure during the first Reporting Period did not reach the 90 percent threshold described in the Settlement Agreement, the Monitoring Team does not recommend that these case reviews be retroactively conducted on cases from the first Reporting Period, but that the revised sampling criteria be applied in future periods.
+Since DCYF's performance on this measure during the second Reporting Period exceeded the 90 percent threshold described in the Settlement Agreement, the Monitoring Team recommends that these case reviews be retroactively conducted on cases from that period.
+This will ensure that the findings from the Reporting Period are appropriately credited to DCYF.
+Should this retroactive review not be conducted for the second Reporting Period, the Monitoring Team will be unable to validate that the standard described in the Settlement Agreement has been met.
+Additionally, the Monitoring Team will be unable to validate the statewide results in future periods, until a sufficiently large sample of cases is reviewed.